Kangana Ranaut: 2017–present: Professional expansion and commercial failures

 In her second film release of 2019, Ranaut reunited with Rajkummar Rao in the black comedy Judgementall Hai Kya, directed by Prakash Kovelamudi.
 She played an eccentric, mentally ill woman who seeks to expose a man (played by Rao) whom she suspects of killing his wife.
 Shubhra Gupta considered her to be "terrific" in the part and found "connections between what's happening on screen and Ranaut's off-screen seemingly off-kilter joustings which routinely make so much news of the wrong kind."
-It underperformed at the box office, which Ranaut attributed to the high production costs resulting from her salary.
+The film underperformed at the box office, which Ranaut attributed to the high production costs resulting from her salary.
 Sukanya Verma listed Ranaut's performance in the film as one of the year's best, finding it "decidedly more complicated and twisted" than her "riveting" turn in Manikarnika.
 Ranaut received Filmfare Award nominations for her performances in both films.

 Ranaut began the new decade with Ashwiny Iyer Tiwari's sports drama Panga.
 She portrayed Jaya Nigam, a former kabaddi world champion who is encouraged by her husband to return to the sport.
 In preparation for the part, she underwent daily training over a period of five months and followed a strict, wholesome diet.
 Anupama Chopra of Film Companion noted the sensitivity in her performance, and Rachel Saltz of The New York Times commented: "Ranaut makes Jaya credible and specific; she’s not an every woman or every mom or every athlete.
 She’s this one, Jaya, and Ranaut makes you care about what kind of place she can find for herself in the world."

 In 2020, Ranaut founded her production company, Manikarnika Films, and the next year, appeared in the biopic Thalaivii (2021), in which she and Arvind Swamy played the actor-turned-politicians J. Jayalalithaa and M. G. Ramachandran, respectively.
 For the part, Ranaut gained 20 kg.
 The film met with mixed reviews from critics, who generally praised her performance.
 Baradwaj Rangan complimented her choice to not imitate Jayalalithaa but rather channel "the lack of power, the frustrations, the disappointments and the fact of what it meant to be a woman in politics back then", concluding that she "puts all of this across beautifully"; in contrast, Srivatsan S. from The Hindu believed she was miscast in the role, adding that Swamy's role is more lengthy than that of Ranaut.
 Her performance gained her a SIIMA Award for Best Actress – Tamil.
 She was nominated for a Filmfare Award for the part but expressed strong discontent over it, accusing Filmfare of being corrupt and unethical in their awarding system and threatening to sue them if her name was not withdrawn; her nomination was revoked for what the association rejected as "false accusations".